Desirée Shelley Flores

 Member, Alliance of Native Seed Keepers

-Desiree Shelley Flores (Monacan), originally from Baltimore, MD, moved to the Roanoke area in 2017, where she now works as a climate justice organizer with Mothers Out Front.
+Desirée Shelley Flores (Monacan), originally from Baltimore, MD, moved to the Roanoke area in 2017.
+Prior to being a Regional Organizing Manager at Sierra Club, she worked as a climate justice organizer with Mothers Out Front.
 Desiree has a degree in Natural Resource Management from the University of Maryland.
 She has worked in the fields of environmental education, natural resource management, community greening and environmental restoration in Baltimore City.
 Through her work in the non-profit sector and city government, she helped design and implement conservation education and service-learning programs for city schools as well as trained and supported community volunteers with their restoration projects in local city parks.